openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 While the air-line distance is ~145 kilometer the route distance is ~192 kilometer.
 So range value is the normal remaining range while the range radius values can be used e.g. on [Mapview](https://www.openhab.org/docs/configuration/sitemaps.html#element-type-mapview) to indicate the reachable range on map.
 Please note this is just an indicator of the effective range.
-Especially for electric vehicles it depends on many factors like driving style and electric consumers.
+Especially for electric vehicles it depends on many factors like driving style and usage of electric consumers.

 ## Full Example

-The example is based on a BMW i3 with Range Extender (REX).
+The example is based on a BMW i3 with range extender (REX).
 Exchange the three configuration parameters in the Things section

-* YOUR_USERNAME - with your ConnectedDrive Login Username
+* YOUR_USERNAME - with your ConnectedDrive login username
-* YOUR_PASSWORD - with your ConnectedDrive Password Credentials
+* YOUR_PASSWORD - with your ConnectedDrive password credentials
-* VEHICLE_VIN - the Vehicle Identification Number
+* VEHICLE_VIN - the vehicle identification number

 In addition search for all occurrences of *i3* and replace it with your Vehicle Identification like *x3* or *535d* and you're ready to go!